RSS Feed

 Hiking in Crete to the song of the goatbells

-Ro on the steps in Preveli
+Ro on the steps in Prevali

 Note: This adventure took place in May 2001 – a few months before 9/11, and many years before Greece’s financial meltdown.
 The times, they are a-changing.